Everything You Need to Know About Stairlift Batteries

 A Stannah service engineer can take care of the replacement for you, ensuring peace of mind and complete safety for the stairlift user(s).
 And even better, they keep fully approved battery stock in their vans to enable you to get back up and running quickly and ensure safe and correct disposal of a large voltage battery.

 Q: How much is a stairlift battery?

-When it comes to the price of stairlift replacement batteries it’s best to contact your local Stannah branch.
+When it comes to Stannah stairlift replacement batteries, it’s best to contact your local Stannah branch.
 This goes for all your stairlift replacement batteries queries.
 Who can help you better than a stairlift manufacturer who’s been in the lifting business for more than 150 years?

 Regular stairlift servicing gives you peace of mind

-Any machine with moving parts can become damaged over time from repeated use, dust, dirt or just general wear and tear.
+Any machine with moving parts can become damaged from repeated use, dust, dirt, or general wear and tear.

 Stannah can service and maintain any make or model of stairlift - not just our own!
 To discuss a stairlift service contract or repair, get in touch with Stannah.

-- Remember if you are home alone we always recommend that you carry a mobile phone so can alert others if you need help.
+- Remember, if you are home alone, we always recommend carrying a mobile phone to alert others if you need help.

 - Keep your local branch or supplier number handy or saved in your phone for emergencies.